 How The Fund Operates

-icare’s Construction Risks Insurance Fund is a fund established under Section 12C of the NSW Self Insurance Corporation Act 2004.
+The icare Construction Risks Insurance Fund (CRIF) is a fund established under Section 12C of the NSW Self Insurance Corporation Act 2004.
 The Act was amended in 2014 to empower icare to issue PAI policies with respect to construction risks, and to insure the risks of construction contractors and partners.
 As with the vast majority of Insurers, funds collected from agencies for policies issued are accepted as premiums under the Act.

 The CRIF supports Treasury policy by selling policies issued under NSW Self Insurance Corporation Act 2004 and bound by the Insurance Contracts Act 1984.